ImYusup/Refactory-Course/week2/Day4/README.md

 see the folder : simpan
 ```

-12. **Get all information about new movies in theaters for today from https://www.cgv.id.**
+**12. Get all information about new movies in theaters for today from https://www.cgv.id.**

 make some function and combination with coporal :